 I acquired a leasehold flat in Llanishen, conveyancing formalities finalised 10 years ago.
 Can you give me give me an indication of the likely cost of a lease extension?
 Comparable properties in Llanishen with an extended lease are worth £211,000.
 The average or mid-range amount of ground rent is £45 invoiced every year.
 The lease runs out on 21st October 2088

 With just 67 years remaining on your lease the likely cost is going to range between £10,500 and £12,000 as well as professional fees.

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure without more comprehensive investigations.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information without first getting professional advice.
+The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of comprehensive investigations.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There may be additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+You should not take any other action based on this information without first seeking the advice of a professional.